Suggested Sources for Company and Industrial Analysis

 4. Create an alert following the four easy steps.

 Passport Database (GMID) from Euromonitor

 This is our best source for international marketing information.
 Here are narrative reports and statistics on consumer products, consumer lifestyles, and retailing structures of 50-60 major nations, including the United States.
 4,000 international company reports can be found here too.
-Use the keyword “Text” search option located on the upper left corner of the screen.
+Use the keyword in the search box located at the top of the web page.
 Search for companies, products, and industries.